 Real food doesn’t have ingredients; real food is ingredients.

 And coffee is no different.
 That’s why I believe you should always use the best, freshest and most natural ingredients.
 Period.
-That means paying careful attention to the manufacturer, variety and origins of the beans, processing methods and roast date.
+That means paying careful attention to the roaster, variety and origins of the beans, processing method and roast date.
 The latter is your lowdown on freshness.

-Still shaking your head over what beans are best?
+Still shaking your head over which are the best espresso beans?
 Think of it like this: if the point of milky specialties is to create a flavor profile with fewer sharp edges, then you should aim to balance your choice of beans with the quantity and type of milk you prefer.

 By that logic, you might find that a strong, dark Italian roast with the relatively small amount of milk in a cappuccino – even if it is whole milk or a distinctly sweet non-dairy alternative – is a literal and figurative kick in the teeth.